junxit/us-congress-bills-115/bill.md

 ## § 3.
 Global aviation security review

-- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, the Administrator shall conduct a global aviation security review to address improving aviation security standards across the global aviation system.
+- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, the Administrator shall conduct a global aviation security review to address improving aviation security standards, including standards intended to mitigate cybersecurity threats, across the global aviation system.
 - **(b)** *Composition* The global aviation security review established under subsection (a) shall include input from the following entities:
   - **(1)** The Office of Global Strategies of the Administration.
   - **(2)** The Office of Intelligence and Analysis of the Administration.